bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Make all small bubbles use bubble configs.
 * One more audit.
 * Show all instances of a presence in previewer.
-* For all fixed things, make size in previewer proportionate.
 * Get rid of 16.23 magic number!
     * Make border 1px
     * Scale by 6.1614%